 - Repaired a variety of bicycle problems in a timely manner.

 - Gained practical knowledge of tools and mechanisms through on-the-job training.

-- Interacted closely with customers and superiors to find creative and cost-effective solutions.
+- Interacted closely with over 20 customers daily and worked with superiors to find creative and cost-effective solutions.

 - Earned recognition from superiors for quick learning and advanced mechanical skills.